ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 Examples that illustrate the many `:paths` entry features follow all the various path-related documentation sections.

+_**Note:**_ If you use Mixins to build up path lists in your project configuration, the merge order of those Mixins will dictate the ordering of your path lists.
+Particularly given that the search path list built with `:paths` ↳ `:include` you will want to pay attention to ordering issues involved in specifying path lists in Mixins.

 * <h3><code>:paths</code> ↳ <code>:test</code></h3>

   All C files containing unit test code.
 NOTE: this is one of the